YiweiShen/yiweishen.github.io/source/_posts/Access-Files-on-the-Steam-Deck-via-SSH-using-VS-Code.md

   ssh-keygen -t rsa -b 4096 -f ~/.ssh/sd_rsa
   ```
   This command will save the key pair in the specified folder (~/.ssh/sd_rsa).
-  You can also set a passphrase for an additional layer of security.
-Press "Enter" if you do not want to set a passphrase.

 This process will create two files:

 - "sd_rsa": This is your private key.
 Keep this file secure and find a way to copy it to the Mac.
 Be creative; for example, you can use GoodReader to set up a quick WiFi Server.
 - "sd_rsa.pub": This is your public key.
-This file can be shared and will be copied to the Steam Deck.
+This file can be shared and will stay on the Steam Deck.

 For added security, you can: